scheb/2fa/doc/api.md

 ### 4) Response when two-factor authentication failed

-Configure a response that is returned when two-factor authentication was tried, but authentication failed for some reason.
+You need a response that is returned when two-factor authentication was tried, but authentication failed for some reason.
 Implement a failure handler for it:

 ```php